 (1) 2-light brass globe fixture | (2) 2-light traditional brass fixture | (3) 1-light brass globe sconce | (4) 1-light brass swing arm sconce

 After doing this, it was a no-brainer which one was the right choice for my space (any guesses as to which one I picked? – If you guessed #1 you’re right!).
-I’ve also found them helpful for sticking to a budget – I can swap in a lesser priced second choice item into my mood board if I’ve gone over budget and decide if it still gives me the look I’m after (or if sticking with my first choice is a worthwhile splurge).
+I’ve also found them helpful for sticking to a budget – I can swap in a lesser priced second choice item into my mood board if I’ve gone over budget and decide if it still gives me the look I’m after.

 Hope that you guys found this helpful – leave me a comment or shoot me an email if you have any questions!